-Nancy Jeffery is a proud Woolwonga women from the Northern Territory who works for the Healing Foundation as a Portfolio lead in Darwin.
-Nancy’s role within the healing foundation is to work with community and organisations to co-design what healing looks like for their community and implement strategies that support healing from a bottom up approach.
-One of the key messages Nancy talks about includes the importance of understanding diversity in Firsts Nations communities.
-Nancy also provides examples for practitioners of how two-way learning has supported practitioners in their engagements and support to First Nations children and families.
+Nancy Jeffrey is a proud Woolwonga women from the Northern Territory who works for the Healing Foundation as a portfolio lead in Darwin.
+Nancy’s role within the Healing Foundation is to work with Community and organisations to co-design what healing looks like and implement strategies that support healing from a bottom-up approach.
+One of the key messages Nancy talks about is the importance of understanding diversity in Aboriginal and Torres Strait Islander communities.
+Nancy also provides examples for practitioners of how two-way learning has supported practitioners in their engagements and support to Aboriginal and Torres Strait Islander children and families.

-- The strength and resilience within communities (26:12)
+- the strength and resilience within communities (17:00); and

 - practices that support two-way learning and healing (22:36).